 By Marika Sboros

-There’s something deliciously karmic about giving Big Food a taste of its own medicine.
+There’s something deliciously karmic about Big Food finally getting a taste of its own medicine.

 Years ago, I interviewed the head dietitian for that Big Food stalwart, Kellogg’s.
-She tried hard to persuade me that Fruity Loops really are good breakfast foods for children.
+She tried hard to persuade me that the company’s popular Fruit Loops product really was a healthy breakfast food for children.

-Below, one of my favourite nutrition blogger poses an intriguing question.
+Below, one of my favourite nutrition bloggers poses an intriguing question.
 What if, to rise up in the ranks, managers in food and soft drink companies had to make a simple commitment: to ‘dogfood’ from now on.
-In other words, Big Food executives would have to take daily doses of their own’medicine’.
+In other words, Big Food executives would have to take daily doses of their own ‘medicine’.

 By Sammy Pepys*